glenfish/portfolio/README.md

 The site is a 5 page standalone portfolio.
 It uses no prewritten css or frameworks, the only exception being a normalize.css file

-Google web fonts were used, and another web font was used which is locally hosted
+Google web fonts are used

 Javascript was used for the FontAwesome functionality, which displays the icon vectors and for form validation on the contact.html page

-There is a simple fade-in animation on the icons at the top of the page.
+There is a simple fade-in animation on the icons at the top of the page and the screenshot images for work examples on the index page, and on the portfolio page.

-The site features a form on the contact page, some videos and links on the Tools page, some screenshot examples of sites I designed and developed on the index and Portfolio pages and a sitemap which is just a link tree.
+The site features a working form on the contact page with validation, some videos and links on the Tools page, some screenshot examples of sites I designed and developed on the index and Portfolio pages and a sitemap.

+The final design does not exactly replicate the initial design.
+As with any project, design decisions are made throughout, which are not refelcted in the wireframes.
+Some of this story is described in the presentation.

 ---